 The DVD set finally came out in 2018, so I’ve had it in mind to get for some time, and this was a good opportunity given that there weren’t many new releases of interest this year.
 Sure, it is a bit dated and the special effects are cheaply done sometimes, plus it’s a shame there are no extra features.
 But the series still holds up very well, with lots of humour and charm mixed with some tense moments.
 So it brings back great memories for me.
 I’ve never read the original books on which the episodes were based (though I’m sure I will one day), so I can’t compare them.
 But the programme was certainly very popular in its day, and with good reason.
 It’s one of those real classics from the 90s.

 The BBC relaunched the series in 2019, based on the more recent books, so I gave that a go on iPlayer after I’d finished the DVDs.
 It’s set in a modern school with a new headmaster, who again is hypnotising everyone to do his bidding, while a girl called Lizzie tries to stop him with some of her mates.
 So the basic premise is the same.
 And it’s a direct sequel to the original show with some nice callbacks, including the return of Dinah and Rose (played by different actors this time), while Hardiman himself makes a great cameo appearance as the original headmaster at the end.
 It’s perhaps not quite as good as the original show, so I don’t think I’d buy it on DVD necessarily, but it’s still fun.
-And there is going to be a second series, so I’ll probably check it out to see how the story continues.
+And there is due to be a second series, so I’ll probably check it out to see how the story continues.

 I’ve watched a lot of stand-up comedy online before, but December marked the first time I’d attended a live gig.
 I was among over 200 people in the Zoom audience for the Frank’s Fund Christmas Comedy Fundraiser, which was being held in support of Frank’s Fund for the Bone Cancer Research Trust.
 It’s named after Frank Ashton, a 14 year old boy who died of a rare form of bone cancer in 2019, and the fund was set up by his parents to raise money for vital research into the disease.